Esther7171/Wonderland/README.md

 ['', '/usr/lib/python36.zip', '/usr/lib/python3.6', '/usr/lib/python3.6/lib-dynload', '/usr/local/lib/python3.6/dist-packages', '/usr/lib/python3/dist-packages']
 alice@wonderland:~$
 ```
-#### Ok We have python library , but let check if their is any cron job
+#### Ok We have python library , but let check if there is any cron job
 ```bash
   alice@wonderland:~$ crontab -l
 no crontab for alice